A Helpful Lesson in Layering: Polymer Clay Sculpture

 Let’s start with layering a polymer clay face.
 We start out with a ball of polymer clay with whatever skin color you want.
 Cut the ball in half and you have the front of the face and the back of the head.
 I poke two holes for the eye sockets to give me an idea where the facial features will go.
 The first layer I add is the nose.
 I shape a separate layer of polymer clay the way I think it looks best and simply put it on the face.
 Smooth out any seams between the two pieces of clay with either your finger or the head of a wooden match stick.

 In the next two pictures, you can see that I added several more layers including a chin, wrinkles in the forehead, eyebrows, and bags under the eyes.
 I also added eyeballs, iris, and pupils.
 Finally, in the fourth picture, I layered on lips and a tongue for the mouth along with a long white beard and mustache.
 As you can see, a little layering goes a long way.
-I definitely created something from nothing and you too.
+I definitely created something from nothing and you can too.
 For more on this particular project, check out my tutorials on how to make a face from polymer clay and polymer clay refrigerator magnets.

 Layering muscle and body structure

 Muscles and body structure, in general, are all done with the layering technique.
 In figure 1, we have a muscular orc.
 Layers of polymer clay are easily layered in sections.
-The shoulders, biceps, and legs muscles are all added on separately with balls of polymer clay cut in half just like in the project we looked at first.
+The shoulders, biceps, and leg muscles are all added on separately with balls of polymer clay cut in half just like in the project we looked at first.
 For example, one appropriately sized ball of polymer clay split in two.
 Each half is meticulously layered on each shoulder.
 The same goes for the biceps and other muscles.
 By splitting the ball in two, you should have equally sized half’s in proportion to each other.
 The face is also layered on after it’s complete.

 Figure 2 illustrates the dramatic and even exaggerated before and after pictures of layered muscles.
 The last photo in figure 2 shows the leg muscles and knee caps.
 This adds a lot of detail to the figure and really makes it pop.
 To summarize this example, one can see how layering is effectively used and why it’s vital to detail.
 It took me a while to figure out exactly how layering worked for my earlier figures, you can skip over my past mistakes and avoid repeating them.
 You can check out both these full tutorials.
 Here is the orc, and here is the action figure prototype.